Hippocampome-Org/hco_dev_docs/docs/oblomem/updateNM4levels.md

 =========================================

-This documentation provides development documentation about the feature updateNM4Levels that was created for the Oblomem neuromodulation research.
+This documentation provides development documentation about the feature updateNM4Levels that was created for the Hippocampome Oblomem neuromodulation research project.
 This feature allows neuromodulation levels to be altered at runtime during a CARLsim experiment.
 Originally, neuromodulation variable could only be altered once per experiment and were set in the configuration state of an experiment.

 ## Usage
 ### updateNM4Levels()